kroxiksut/django-152fz-consent/docs/cookies/en/operations-admin.md

 Actions:
 - export selected events to CSV.

-### `Состояния cookie-баннера`
+### `Cookie banner states`

 What is this:
-- server state of the banner life cycle by subject.
+- the server state of the banner lifecycle by subject.

 Mode:
 - viewing only.

 Purpose:
-- diagnostics of replay, close, selected action and blocking mode.
+- diagnostics of re-display, close, selected action and blocking mode.

 ## Where to configure by task

 ### You need to change the cookie policy text

-1. Open `Текстовые пресеты cookie-policy` and prepare the variant.
+1. Open `Cookie-policy text presets` and prepare the variant.
-2. In `Редакции cookie-policy`, create a revision (or draft from a preset).
+2. In `Cookie policy revisions`, create a revision (or a draft from a preset).
-3. Publish the editorial office as active.
+3. Publish the revision as active.

 ### You need to change the appearance/behavior of the banner

-1. Open `Текстовые пресеты cookie-баннера` and correct the texts.
+1. Open `Cookie banner text presets` and correct the texts.
-2. Open `Редакции cookie-баннера`.
+2. Open `Cookie banner revisions`.
-3. Set up the blocks `Варианты отображения`, `Визуальная настройка`, `Видимость и кнопка закрытия`.
+3. Set up the blocks `Display options`, `Visual customization`, `Visibility and close button`.
-4. Publish the editorial.
+4. Publish the revision.

 ### Need to add a new integration (script/cookie)

-1. Add or update the category in `Cookie-категории` (if required).
+1. Add or update the category in `Cookie categories` (if required).
-2. Add an entry to `Элементы cookie-реестра`.
+2. Add an entry to `Cookie Registry Elements`.
-3. Check that the active `Редакции cookie-policy` reflects the current snapshot.
+3. Check that the active `Cookie policy revisions` reflects the current snapshot.

 ### Need to export events to CSV

-1. Open `События cookie-согласий`.
+1. Open `Cookie Consent Events`.
-2. Select entries.
+2. Select the records.
-3. Apply action `Экспортировать выбранные события в CSV`.
+3. Apply the `Export selected events to CSV` action.
-4. If necessary, specify the delimiter in `Настройки админ-инструментов cookie` in advance.
+4. If necessary, specify the delimiter in `Cookie admin tool settings` in advance.

 ### Need to clear old audit records